 Are you thinking of coming to Rome in January?

-Yes, it's cold but it's also quiet and almost tourist-free!
+Yes, it's cold but it's also quiet and almost tourist-free (although not all month).

 Here's what you need to know about coming to visit Rome this time of year:

-The weather in Rome Italy in January is fairly mild, with lows (at night) of about freezing, and highs during the day of about 10-14 Celsius / high forties - low fifties Fahrenheit.
+The weather in Rome Italy in January is fairly mild, with lows (at night) of about freezing, and highs during the day of about 10-14 Celsius / high 40s - low 50s Fahrenheit.

 The days are still pretty short, being winter, but they are already getting longer since the winter solstice on December 22.

-It’s also essential to be prepared for rain (or snow!) in Rome in January, so I would recommend including rain-hats and a sturdy umbrella on your packing list.
+It’s also essential to be prepared for rain (or snow) in Rome in January, so I recommend including rain hats and a sturdy umbrella on your packing list.

 Visit my page all about what to pack for Rome in January for specific recommendations, suggestions on what to wear in Rome in January and more!